Home 10 Band Equalizer Basic Equalizer CW I'der & Pulser PSK 31 Distortion Meter Sound Card Manager

 Software controls radio.

-RTS Signal Transmit EQ and CW I'der.
+RTS or DTR Signal to Key Radio via interface, or CAT commands.
+Transmit EQ and CW I'der.
 Acts like Vox.
 When noise gate opens, software keys transceiver.

 "Rig Interface"

-RTS and CTS All features available, transmit EQ, receive filtering, and CW I'der.
-Normal PTT from transceiver switches software between transmit EQ and receive filtering.
+All features available, transmit EQ, receive filtering, and CW I'der.
+PTT from rig interface switches software between transmit EQ and receive filtering, and keys radio.

 Receive Only None Receive Filtering